 - Do your symptoms seem to be spreading or getting worse?

-- If your symptoms include weakness, does it affect just one or both sides of your body?
+- If you are experiencing weakness, does it affect one or both sides of your body?

-- Do your symptoms include any problems with bladder or bowel control?
+- Have you had problems with bladder or bowel control?

-- Have you had any difficulty chewing or swallowing?
+- Have you had any problems with vision, breathing, chewing or swallowing?

 - Have you recently had an infectious illness?

-- Have you recently spent time in a forested area?
+- Have you recently spent time in a forested area or traveled abroad?